aarchita31-pixel/CodeAlpha__basic-chatbot/README.md

 -----
 Features

-R+esponds to greetings like "hello".
+Responds to greetings like "hello".

 Replies to "how are you" with a friendly response.